What is The Happy Farm – Lower Hamlet?

 3. To bring organic growing, sustainability and mindfulness practice together.

-What does the internship look like?
+What does the volunteering programme look like?

-The internship is 1 year long and starts at the beginning of the three months Winter Retreat (around the 18th of November 2016).
+The programme is 1 year long and starts at the beginning of the three months Winter Retreat (around the 18th of November 2016).
 During the first three months Plum Village will be in its yearly Winter Retreat.
 During this time there will be no farm work and so it will be a chance for us to deepen our practice and to settle into the community.

 A standard day on the Happy Farm